bazel-contrib/SIG-rules-authors/index.md

 Bazel needs plugins, called rulesets, which teach it new languages and frameworks.
 Some rulesets are developed by Google, but most are community-maintained.

-> The term "rulesets" is used in this document to refer to all Bazel extensions,
+> We use the term "rulesets" to refer to all Bazel extensions,
 > including Starlark shared libraries and utilities for end users to work with rulesets.

 A SIG (Special Interest Group) can be formed under the Bazel project following the [Bazel SIG process].